v6d-io/v6d/k8s/cmd/README.md

 ### Options

 ```
   -f, --file string                                   the path of vineyardd
   -h, --help                                          help for vineyardd
       --name string                                   the name of vineyardd (default "vineyardd-sample")
-      --plugin.backupImage string                 the backup image of vineyardd (default "ghcr.io/v6d-io/v6d/backup-job")
+      --pluginImage.backupImage string                the backup image of vineyardd (default "ghcr.io/v6d-io/v6d/backup-job")
-      --plugin.daskRepartitionImage string        the dask repartition image of vineyardd workflow (default "ghcr.io/v6d-io/v6d/dask-repartition")
+      --pluginImage.daskRepartitionImage string       the dask repartition image of vineyardd workflow (default "ghcr.io/v6d-io/v6d/dask-repartition")
-      --plugin.distributedAssemblyImage string    the distributed image of vineyard workflow (default "ghcr.io/v6d-io/v6d/distributed-assembly")
+      --pluginImage.distributedAssemblyImage string   the distributed image of vineyard workflow (default "ghcr.io/v6d-io/v6d/distributed-assembly")
-      --plugin.localAssemblyImage string          the local assembly image of vineyardd workflow (default "ghcr.io/v6d-io/v6d/local-assembly")
+      --pluginImage.localAssemblyImage string         the local assembly image of vineyardd workflow (default "ghcr.io/v6d-io/v6d/local-assembly")
-      --plugin.recoverImage string                the recover image of vineyardd (default "ghcr.io/v6d-io/v6d/recover-job")
+      --pluginImage.recoverImage string               the recover image of vineyardd (default "ghcr.io/v6d-io/v6d/recover-job")
       --vineyard.etcd.replicas int                    the number of etcd replicas in a vineyard cluster (default 3)
       --vineyard.replicas int                         the number of vineyardd replicas (default 3)
       --vineyardd.envs strings                        The environment variables of vineyardd
-      --vineyardd.etcdEndpoint string             The etcd endpoint of vineyardd (default "http://etcd-for-vineyard:2379")
-      --vineyardd.etcdPrefix string               The etcd prefix of vineyardd (default "/vineyard")
       --vineyardd.image string                        the image of vineyardd (default "vineyardcloudnative/vineyardd:latest")
       --vineyardd.imagePullPolicy string              the imagePullPolicy of vineyardd (default "IfNotPresent")
       --vineyardd.metric.enable                       enable metrics of vineyardd
       --vineyardd.metric.image string                 the metic image of vineyardd (default "vineyardcloudnative/vineyard-grok-exporter:latest")
       --vineyardd.metric.imagePullPolicy string       the imagePullPolicy of the metric image (default "IfNotPresent")
       --vineyardd.service.port int                    the service port of vineyard service (default 9600)
-      --vineyardd.service.selector string         the service selector of vineyard service (default "rpc.vineyardd.v6d.io/rpc=vineyard-rpc")
       --vineyardd.service.type string                 the service type of vineyard service (default "ClusterIP")
       --vineyardd.size string                         The size of vineyardd.
 You can use the power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki.  (default "256Mi")
       --vineyardd.socket string                       The directory on host for the IPC socket file.
 The namespace and name will be replaced with your vineyard config (default "/var/run/vineyard-kubernetes/{{.Namespace}}/{{.Name}}")
       --vineyardd.spill.config string                 If you want to enable the spill mechanism, please set the name of spill config
       --vineyardd.spill.path string                   The path of spill config
       --vineyardd.spill.pv-pvc-spec string            the json string of the persistent volume and persistent volume claim
       --vineyardd.spill.spillLowerRate string         The low watermark of spilling memory (default "0.3")
       --vineyardd.spill.spillUpperRate string         The high watermark of spilling memory (default "0.8")
       --vineyardd.streamThreshold int                 memory threshold of streams (percentage of total memory) (default 80)
       --vineyardd.syncCRDs                            enable metrics of vineyardd (default true)
       --vineyardd.volume.mountPath string             Set the mount path for the pvc
       --vineyardd.volume.pvcname string               Set the pvc name for storing the vineyard objects persistently,
 ```

 ## `vineyardctl inject`